Infinite Determinantal Measures and The Ergodic Decomposition of Infinite Pickrell Measures I. Construction of infinite determinantal measures: Introduction

 This paper gives, for the first time, an explicit method for constructing infinite measures on spaces of configurations; since these measures are very closely related to determinantal probability measures, they are called {\it infinite determinantal measures}.

-We give three descriptions of the measure ${\mathbb B}^{(s)}$; the first two can be carried out in much greater generality. \begin{itemize} \item {\it Inductive limit of determinantal measures.} By definition, the measure ${\mathbb B}^{(s)}$ is supported on the set of configurations $X$ whose particles only accumulate to zero, not to infinity. ${\mathbb B}^{(s)}$-almost every configuration $X$ thus admits a maximal particle $x_{max}(X)$.
+We give three descriptions of the measure ${\mathbb B}^{(s)}$; the first two can be carried out in much greater generality.

+\begin{enumerate} \item {\it Inductive limit of determinantal measures.} By definition, the measure ${\mathbb B}^{(s)}$ is supported on the set of configurations $X$ whose particles only accumulate to zero, not to infinity. ${\mathbb B}^{(s)}$-almost every configuration $X$ thus admits a maximal particle $x_{max}(X)$.
 Now, if one takes an arbitrary $R>0$ and restricts the measure ${\mathbb B}^{(s)}$ onto the set $\{X: x_{max}(X)<R\}$, then the resulting restricted measure is finite and, after normalization, determinantal.
 The corresponding operator is an orthogonal projection operator whose range is found explicitly for any $R>0$.
 The measure ${\mathbb B}^{(s)}$ is thus obtained as an inductive limit of finite determinantal measures along an exhausting family of subsets of the space of configurations.

 \item {\it A determinantal measure times a multiplicative functional.} More generally, one reduces the measure ${\mathbb B}^{(s)}$ to a finite determinantal measure by taking the product with a suitable multiplicative functional.
 A {\it multiplicative functional} on the space of configurations is obtained by taking the product of the values of a fixed nonnegative function over all particles of a configuration: